 A clip from a 2010 video of a comb jelly eating its genetic relative has surfaced recently, and it’s notable for several reasons.
 The most important reason (as far as we’re concerned), is that, apparently, when a comb jelly feasts, it looks a lot like Audrey II from Little Shop of Horrors.
 While there are no tentacles involved, there is certainly a strong likeness in those giant, undulating lips.

-Nature: Ok Beroe, as a comb jelly, what features would you like?— Open Ocean Exploration (@RebeccaRHelm) April 3, 2019
+Nature: Ok Beroe, as a comb jelly, what features would you like?— Rebecca R Helm (@RebeccaRHelm) April 3, 2019

 Beroe: Just a mouth and stomach, please.